Marcus10110/json_rpc/readme.md

 # JSON RPC C++ Prototype

-This is a python code generator that generates serialization code to support calling methods on a class using json messages.
+This is a python code generator that generates serialization code to support serializing C++ classes and reading them in typescript.

 It's a very crude prototype, which is why everything is a mess.